movementlabsxyz/MIP/MIP/mip-security_fallibility/README.md

 1. The token supply of `$L1MOVE`, as well as `$L2MOVE` cannot exceed the total supply individually.
 1. The total amount of bridge transfers is rate limited.
-1. The relayer shall maximize security measurements to protect keys.
+1. The relayer shall maximize security measurements to protect its keys.

 ## Motivation